 The following videos give some good insight into how our ancestors lived.

 This video shows how our ancestors started a fire, making bow and arrows and how to skin deer using flint tools and other skills.
-Near the end of the film it shows some lovely cave paintings of European indiginous Caucasian ancestors.
+Near the end of the film, it shows some lovely cave paintings of European indigenous Caucasian ancestors.

 In this next video, Ray Mear shows how to make a birch bark bowl container from the birch tree.

 This video shows Ray Mear's world of survival in Siberia.
 Ray visited a nomadic Asian family living off the land and their herd of reindeer.
 We can learn from these educators how our ancestor lived.

 This video is one of 5 episodes showing how our hunter-gatherer ancestors used wild foods.